zulip/zulip/templates/zerver/help/stream-permissions.md

 # Stream privacy settings

-Streams are similar to chatrooms, IRC channels, or email lists in that they determine who receives a message.
+Streams are similar to chat rooms, IRC channels, or email lists in that they determine who receives a message.
 Zulip supports a few types of streams:

 * **Public** (**#**): Members can join and view the complete message history.